thomaslenaour/ytrack/subjects/insert-employee/README.md

 - `Fax` : +33 5 68 89 90 90
 - `Email` : john.doe@gmail.com

 Be careful with the dates.
-Dates should be in american format.
+Dates must be in american format.

 ### Notions